Pastel Ground can be used as a toothy, gritty ground for many different media, including:

 |Acrylic Paints||Oil Paints|

-GOLDEN Acrylic Ground for Pastels is a 100% acrylic medium designed to prepare surfaces for the application of pastels, charcoal and other art media where a coarse tooth is desired.
+GOLDEN Pastel Ground is a 100% acrylic medium designed to prepare surfaces for the application of pastels, charcoal and other art media where a coarse tooth is desired.
 It contains finely ground sand (silica) in a pure acrylic emulsion.

-Acrylic Ground for Pastels can be applied to paper, canvas, wood or any primed support.
+Pastel Ground can be applied to paper, canvas, wood or any primed support.
 This allows almost limitless applications for media typically confined to standard papers.

 Apply with brush, paint-roller, spray equipment, squeegee or palette knife.